AFS Intercultural Programs: Modern day

-As of 2023, there are over 55 AFS organizations worldwide serving over 80 different countries, providing exchange opportunities for over 13,000 students and teachers annually.
+As of 2023, there are over 60 AFS organizations worldwide serving over 80 different countries, providing exchange opportunities for over 13,000 students and teachers annually.

-AFS is one of the largest volunteer-based organizations of its kind in the world with more than 440,000 volunteers worldwide and more than 5,000 in the U.S. Tens of thousands of volunteers and a small staff make the AFS program happen worldwide.
+AFS is one of the largest volunteer-based organizations of its kind in the world with more than 50,000 volunteers worldwide and more than 5,000 in the U.S. Tens of thousands of volunteers and a small staff make the AFS program happen worldwide.
 AFS volunteers are both young and old, busy professionals and retirees, and students and teachers.
 AFS provides development and training opportunities for volunteers.

 AFS volunteers help in many areas including facilitating the AFS mission in the local community and schools by finding and interviewing students and families.
 Further involvement includes serving as a contact person for an AFS student, organizing fund raising events, and arranging activities for AFS students.
 As a volunteer-driven organization, AFS depends on donations of time to implement and monitor the delivery of programs.

-Notable exception in the AFS network is its presence in China.
-Here AFS offers an outbound long-term student exchange program since 1997 and an inbound program since 2001.
-These programs however, are run and administrated by the China Education Association for International Exchange (CEAIE), an organization focusing on teacher exchanges that was founded by the Chinese Foreign Ministry and the Ministry of Education.
+In 2025, AFS was designated as an undesirable organization in Russia.

+EFIL

+On a European level, the European Federation for Intercultural Learning (EFIL) serves as the umbrella organization for many AFS partner countries in and around Europe, currently including 26 AFS partner countries: Austria, Belgium (both Flemish and French organizations), Bosnia and Herzegovina, Czech Republic, Denmark & Sweden, Egypt, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Netherlands, Norway, Poland, Portugal, Russia, Serbia, Slovakia, Spain, Switzerland, Tunisia, Turkey and Tunisia.

+EFIL does not engage in active student exchanges between countries.
+Instead, it supports member organizations in the field of intercultural learning.
+The European Union and the Council of Europe are the organization's core Partners for fundraising, policy-setting and sharing.
+The main activities include networking and advocacy, training and seminars for volunteers and staff, establishing new partner countries in Europe, and coordinating Europe-wide projects.
+It is an important European Youth organization and an active member of the European Youth Forum.